pahuttun/beccy/docs/virtual-linux.md

-# Optional: Install latest Ubuntu for Mac
+# Install Ubuntu 18.04 LTS as virtual Linux for Mac or Windows

-Installing virtualized Linux for Mac is quite straightforward and I won't go into the details.
+Installing virtualized Linux for Mac or Windows is quite straightforward and I won't go into the details.

 1) Install latest [Virtualbox](https://www.virtualbox.org/)
 2) Create virtual machine